beave/sagan/doc/source/configuration.rst

 The ``json-map`` works in conjuction with the ``input-type`` of ``json``.
-The ``json-nap`` tells Sagan where to load a mapping table of different software types (ie - ``rsyslog``, ``syslog-ng``, etc) and there associated JSON decode mappings.
-These data in this file is used with the ``json-software`` option to tell Sagan how do decode incoming JSON data from the named pipe.
+The ``json-nap`` tells Sagan where to load a mapping table of different software types (ie - ``rsyslog``, ``syslog-ng``, etc) and their associated JSON decode mappings.
+The data in this file is used with the ``json-software`` option to tell Sagan how do decode incoming JSON data from the named pipe.
 To use the ``json-map`` option, Sagan will need to be compiled with the ``libfastjson`` or ``liblognorm``.